Vacaville Truck Accident Lawyer

 - Violations of state and federal regulations: Violations of hours-of-service regulations above are the most common violations that cause accidents, but other violations may also cause accidents.

-Trucking company actions can also cause accidents, although typically it is a combination of a trucking company and driver negligence.
-Here are some common forms of commercial trucking company negligence:
+Truck company actions can also cause accidents, although typically it is a combination of a truck company and driver negligence.
+Here are some common forms of commercial truck company negligence:

-- Improperly trained drivers: Trucking companies have a legal obligation to only employ trained drivers with commercial driver’s licenses.
+- Improperly trained drivers: Truck companies have a legal obligation to only employ trained drivers with commercial driver’s licenses.
 Failure to do so can cause serious accidents.

-- Poorly maintained vehicles: Trucking companies, like truck drivers, have a responsibility to ensure their fleet of vehicles is in proper working condition.
+- Poorly maintained vehicles: Truck companies, like truck drivers, have a responsibility to ensure their fleet of vehicles is in proper working condition.

 The negligence described above certainly causes many accidents, but proving negligence in court can be challenging due to certain trucking industry practices.
 Because time is money, many trucks involved in accidents are rapidly repaired, destroying critical evidence of negligence.
 Additionally, a truck’s return to service may overwrite the on-board data recorder that holds vital evidence for proving negligence.
 Having an attorney experienced in truck driving accidents can help you navigate these issues to ensure those responsible are held accountable.Cost of Semi-Truck Accidents